• Skip to primary navigation

 Below are the ingredients needed to make the Broccolini Pizza.

-- White Wine: Choose a dry white wine that you wouldn’t also mind drinking.
-Or if you prefer, leave out the wine and use chicken stock as a substitute.
+• White Wine: Choose a dry white wine that you would enjoy drinking.
+Or, if you prefer, leave out the wine and use chicken stock as a substitute.
+Dry white wine is also great in a Lemon Garlic White Wine Sauce.

 See the recipe card for full information on ingredients and quantities.